General strike: Syndicalism and general strikes

 The capitalists have wealth; they have money.
 They invest the money in machinery, in the resources of the earth.
 They operate a factory, a mine, a railroad, a mill.
 They will keep that factory running just as long as there are profits coming in.
 When anything happens to disturb the profits, what do the capitalists do?
 They go on strike, don't they?
 They withdraw their finances from that particular mill.
 They close it down because there are no profits to be made there.
 They don't care what becomes of the working class.
 But the working class, on the other hand, has always been taught to take care of the capitalist's interest in the property.

 Bill Haywood believed that industrial unionism made possible the general strike, and the general strike made possible industrial democracy.
 According to Wobbly theory, the conventional strike is an important (but not the only) weapon for improving wages, hours, and working conditions for working people.
 These strikes are also good training to help workers educate themselves about the class struggle, and about what it will take to execute an eventual general strike for the purpose of achieving industrial democracy.
 During the final general strike, workers would not walk out of their shops, factories, mines, and mills, but would rather occupy their workplaces and take them over.
 Prior to taking action to initiate industrial democracy, workers would need to educate themselves with technical and managerial knowledge in order to operate industry.

 According to labor historian Philip S. Foner, the Wobbly conception of industrial democracy is intentionally not presented in detail by IWW theorists; in that sense, the details are left to the "future development of society".
 However, certain concepts are implicit.
 Industrial democracy will be "a new society [built] within the shell of the old".
 Members of the industrial union educate themselves to operate industry according to democratic principles, and without the current hierarchical ownership/management structure.
 Issues such as production and distribution would be managed by the workers themselves.

 In 1927 the IWW called for a three-day nationwide walkout to protest the execution of anarchists Ferdinando Nicola Sacco and Bartolomeo Vanzetti.
-The most notable response to the call was in the Walsenburg coal district of Colorado, where 1,132 miners stayed off the job, and only 35 went to work, a participation rate which led directly to the Colorado coal strike of 1927.
+The most notable response to the call was in the Walsenburg coal district of Colorado, where 1,132 miners stayed off the job, and only 35 went to work, a participation rate that led directly to the Colorado coal strike of 1927.